 Thanks to favorable exchange rates, most tourists will find the fine dining in Johannesburg to be refreshingly affordable.
 These same tourists will also find the city’s upscale restaurants to be culinarily exciting with a focus on service that is missing in much of the world.

-We first heard about Joburg’s high-end dining scene during our dinner at FABER in the Cape Winelands when we got recommendations for Marble Restaurant, Restaurant Mosaic and DW Eleven -13.
-All three of these Johannesburg restaurants are serving exciting food in elegant spaces.
+We first heard about Joburg’s high-end dining scene during our dinner at FABER in the Cape Winelands where we got recommendations for Marble Restaurant and Restaurant Mosaic.
+Both of these Johannesburg restaurants are serving exciting food in elegant spaces.
+We chose to eat at Marble.

 Marble Restaurant takes its fine dining experience in a different direction with a live-fire grill and open kitchen.
 Despite its down-and-dirty, modern approach to grilling pictured above, Marble offers a true luxury dining experience in the Rosebank neighborhood with a chic decor and impressive, glass-enclosed wine cellar.